 There are only two public areas on this deck.
 One of them is the private room at Taste.

-The other public space on deck 5 is the Splash Academy.
-Not sure how families feel about having the kids area on this lower deck, but I know we found it nice as kids’ areas are usually up near the pool deck.
+The other public space on deck 5 is Splash Academy.
+Not sure how families feel about having the kids area on this lower deck, but I know we found it nice!

-So there you have it, our deck by deck Norwegian Escape Photo Tour is now complete.
+So there you have our deck by deck Norwegian Escape Photo Tour.
 What is your favorite area of this ship?
-Drop us an anchor below to let us know what you like about this brand new megaship.
-Have your own pictures to share?
-You can email us at [email protected], and we will feature them.
+Drop us an anchor below to let us know what you like about Norwegian Escape.